DominikGrz/automation-background-windowcapture/README.md

 __gui.py__ - main window with options to set title and different modes using __tkinter__

+-all of these can be used with hwndsframe.py in other projects seperately

 __main.py__ - contains the main code specific to the game, functions to do specific actions in the game, __skip ads__ using match template